achronyme/achronyme-core/docs/language/getting-started/introduction.md

 Achronyme (also known as SOC - Scientific Operations Calculator) is a domain-specific language that combines:
 - **Functional programming** with first-class functions and closures
 - **Mathematical notation** familiar to scientists and engineers
-- **Powerful built-in libraries** for numerical analysis, DSP, linear algebra, and graph theory
+- **Comprehensive built-in functions** for numerical analysis, DSP, linear algebra, and graph theory (available globally)
 - **Tensor operations** with support for multi-dimensional arrays
 - **Interactive REPL** for rapid prototyping and exploration